hysnsec/awesome-threat-modelling/README.md

 - [drawio-threatmodeling](https://github.com/michenriksen/drawio-threatmodeling) - A collection of custom libraries to turn the free and cross-platform Draw.io diagramming application into the perfect tool for threat modeling.

+- [TTModeler](https://github.com/SecSimon/TTM) - An open source web and desktop application specifically for Internet of Things devices including diagramming, rule-based threat and mitigation generation, integration of best practice guidelines, risk assessment, and reporting.

 ### Paid tools